evanafonseka/Efficient-Frontier/README.md

 I have chosen to create a portfolio with the "Big 5" banks in Australia: ANZ, CBA, MQG, NAB and WBC.
+The process I had taken was:-

+1.)
+Calculate %change for each stock
+2.)
+Calculate daily, annual returns and covariance of the stocks 3.)
+Set the number of combinations for imaginary portfolios (100,000)

+Compute an 'efficent frontier' that found the optimal weights to be: